 Do we stop with these things?

-Does you know do people go to jail over surveillance and unmasking and leaking intelligence, or does it all end?
+Do people go to jail over surveillance and unmasking and leaking intelligence?

 I don't think you can walk off, but I don't think you want to go after any one person.

-What you want to say is look, the rule of law is at the heart of the American system.
+What you want to say is, look, the rule of law is at the heart of the American system.

-You've got to have the courage uh to look it in the face and to insist on real change.
+You've got to have the courage to look it in the face and to insist on real change.

 I think that's just a fact.